na-na-hi/renget/archive/Six_Star.md

 - UB+ Increased damage and now applies curse.
 It a unit is cursed or hexed, they will now be charmed if hit by her UB.
 If all enemies are hexed when this UB hits, units will have Curse applied.
 If **even one target is  hexed**, then Curse will be applied to all units.
 Hex damage is increased by 30% from the base damage per second, for 19 seconds.
 - CB: No use in CB
 - Arena - Getting Misaki to UB twice in a short period is the name of the game here, or at least getting her to apply her Curse and charm over the course of the fight.
 The DoT from them are incredibly powerful.
 However, the fact that even one missed Hex means you missed out on Curse & charm is a hard condition.
 A great offensive Arena option, Misaki is here to stay.
-- PvE: Similar to Aoi, her Hex/Curse a
+- PvE: Similar to Aoi, her Hex/Curse is nice for the bosses that have ridiculous defenses and need DoTs to fight, like the Super Luna Tower gem boss.
+Outside of that, not too useful.
 - Get farming her 8 nodes, as she'll want LB, max UE and max rank to work at peak efficiency for the Arena folk.
 Anyone else, skip her because she's worthless in any other mode.
 The bond stories do help ST.Misaki quite a bit.

 Bond story priority: High (Relevant unit: ST.Misaki)